WomensLaw serves and supports all survivors.

 3. order that you and/or the abuser receive counseling services available in the community in cases of dating violence and abuse; and

-• allow you and the abuser to be in a common area together under limited circumstances with specific restrictions laid out by the judge.1
+• being in a common area together under limited circumstances with specific restrictions laid out by the judge.1